jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 * [`.val()`](http://api.jquery.com/val/#val1) (getter)
 * [`.width()`](http://api.jquery.com/width/#width1) (getter)

-Note that in most cases, the 'getter' signature returns the result from the first element in a jQuery collection while the setter acts over the entire collection of matched elements.
+Note that in most cases, the "getter" signature returns the result from the first element in a jQuery collection while the setter acts over the entire collection of matched elements.
 The exception to this is `.text()` where the getter signature will return a concatenated string of text from all matched elements.

-In addition to a setter value, the attribute, property, css setters, and DOM insertion 'setter' methods (i.e. `.text()` and `.html()`) accept anonymous callback functions that are applied to each element in the matching set.
+In addition to a setter value, the attribute, property, CSS setters, and DOM insertion "setter" methods (i.e. `.text()` and `.html()`) accept anonymous callback functions that are applied to each element in the matching set.
 The arguments passed to the callback are the index of the matched element within the set and the result of the 'getter' signature of the method.

 For example, these are equivalent:

 ```
-$("input").each( function( i, el ) {
+$( "input" ).each( function( i, el ) {
 	var elem = $( el );
 	elem.val( elem.val() + "%" );
 });

-$("input").val(function( index, value ) {
+$( "input" ).val(function( index, value ) {
 	return value + "%";
 });

 ```